mroubaud/de_zoomcamp_final_project/README.md

 ### Problem Description

-In professional football, the provided from analyse data is playing an important rol these days.
+In professional football, the data is playing an important rol these days.
 Have the chance to get insights and meaningful information from our players and team can make the difference between winning and loosing.
 In this project, we gonna analyse the data of the World Cup of Qatar 2022.
 All the data used in this project is provided be Bepro through its API.
 Our main goal is to analyse the data and try to find valuable information about the teams and or players that participate in the tournament, in order to arrive to usefull conclusions.